Andrew Malekoff: Career

 Andrew Malekoff has worked in the human services field since 1974 when he joined VISTA - Volunteers in Service to America.
 When he left VISTA, he was employed as Drug-Counselor Coordinator by the Mid-Nebraska Community Mental Health Center in Grand Island.

 In August 1976, Malekoff attended Adelphi University School of Social Work.
 His second year internship was with North Shore Child & Family Guidance Center where he was then employed and has remained, now in his 41st year with the 65-year-old organization.

 Malekoff has served in a number of roles with renowned children's mental health agency; ranging from outreach worker to director of program development to associate executive director.
 In January 2007, Malekoff was appointed the Executive Director/CEO North Shore Child and Family Guidance Center.

 Aside from his work at North Shore Child and Family Guidance Center, Malekoff has taught at Adelphi and New York Universities and lectured across the United States and Canada.
 He is a prolific writer and has been Editor of Social Work with Groups, a journal of community and clinical practice since 1990.
-Among his hundreds of publications is the internationally acclaimed Group Work with Adolescents: Principles and Practice (Guilford Press), now available in its 3rd Edition.
+Among his hundreds of publications is the Group Work with Adolescents: Principles and Practice (Guilford Press), now available in its 3rd Edition.

 Malekoff has received two Folio Awards, in 2018 & 2019, from the Fair Media Council for his written commentary that was published in Long Island, NY newspapers.
 His most recent book, Group Work Stories Celebrating Diversity, an edited collection was published in 2018 by Routledge.

 His commentary has appeared in a number of mainstream media outlets including Long Island Newsday, Long Island Business News, Times Union (Albany, NY), Long Island Weekly (an Anton Media publication), the Island Now (a Blank Slate Media publication) and Long Island Herald.
 His commentary has also appeared in the Huffington Post, The Hill and New York Times.

 In 2018, Malekoff appeared on MetroFocus, a PBS television news journal, to address the challenges of providing timely affordable mental health treatment and addiction care.

 Malekoff is a long time member of the board of directors of the International Association for Social Work with Groups.
 He has served as chairman of the Civil Service Commission for the City of Long Beach, NY from 2004-2005.